LandenTy/3D-Matrix-Projection/README.md

-# 3D-Matrix-Projection
+# 3D-Matrix-Projection : Update v0.0.2!
-This repository is dedicated to my goal of creating a working Orthagonal-Matrix 3D Projection Engine in PyGame using TechSmart.
-I've accomplished the 3D Engine idea before using Visual Studio Code before but I've never been able to get it to work in TechSmart.
-(Yet)
-I've been working around the clock since early December (5 Months Ago), and I'm attempting to get this Engine working!
-I began my
-3-Demensional Adventure by creating a Sprite-Based 3D Engine, that relied on Player and Camera Positions to differentiate the sizes of different objects.
-Then I moved on to GPU calculated Orthagonal Engines (What I'm working on now), and soon I'll be working on adding shaders, lighting, shadows, and sounds!
+I've just completed automatic rotation about the Z-Axis with my Engine!
+I plan to add a wireframe, and filling functions to use on the Quads, and I want to further explore other shapes.
+I think a triangle would be a good shape to start out with.
+Next, I want to see if I can add shaders, and lighting!
+But those steps are for a later day.
+I've been working around the clock since Early December, and I'm so so very proud to announce the bare-bones completion of this new Engine!

+I've also been thinking about making a custom Multiplayer solution.
+If TechSmart had the ability to use the Sockets library, I'd use that.
+But alas it doesn't, but it does have access to the Requests Library.
+So I may try to create a Multiplayer Engine to along-side my 3D Engine by sending back and fourth JSON Data Packets.
+With both the Server, and Computer making calculations based on players positions around them.
+I'm sure I'll make it work!